 Okay, enough of the scientific jargon.
 Now, let us look at some of the traditional uses of Ing Makhir which have survived the test of time and are still used even today.

-There is an age-old tradition of the Khasis in administering a herbal formulation to treat a disease or ailment found in newborns or infants known as U Niangsohpet (‘Niang’ means germs and ‘sohpet’ means the navel in Khasi dialect).
+Ing Makhir Ginger from Meghalaya There is an age-old tradition of the Khasis in administering a herbal remedy to treat a disease or ailment found in newborns or infants known as U Niangsohpet (‘Niang’ means germs and ‘sohpet’ means the navel in Khasi dialect).
 Niangsohpet is a form of infantile diarrhoea or irregular bowels accompanied by the yellowness of the skin during infanthood, also known as neonatal jaundice.

 The medicine is usually applied to the stomach when the baby is only two weeks old.
 This traditional formulation of the medicine called Ka Dawai Niangsohpet includes a mix of various plants and herbs found in Meghalaya.
-One of the crucial ingredients in this formulation includes Ing Makhir and it has been proved to cure infants and new-borns of infantile diarrhoea and neonatal jaundice.
+One of the crucial ingredients in this herbal remedy includes the use of the Ing Makhir and it has been proven to cure infants and new-borns of infantile diarrhoea and neonatal jaundice.

 Ing Makhir has been used by traditional herbal practitioners to treat body aches, arthritis, rheumatism, joint pains etc